View Document

 (21) Findings of noncompliance that also relate to a breach of the Australian Code for the Responsible Conduct of Research, including evidence of animal research conducted without ethics approval, will be dealt with according to the La Trobe University Research Misconduct Procedure.

 (22) For processes outlining UAEs and complaints, please refer to the information and templates provided on the Animal Ethics website.
-Complaints about an approved project, the conduct of a researcher or the conduct of the AEC can be made in writing to the Research Integrity Hub by sending an e-mail to researchintegrity@latrobe.edu.au.
+Complaints about an approved project, the conduct of a researcher or the conduct of the AEC should be made under the Complaints procedure as listed on the Animal Ethics website in writing or on the form provided and submitted to eib@latrobe.edu.au.

 Part I - Monitoring of AEC Approved Projects